stuhlmueller/cosh/README.md

     Options:
-      -h, --help     show this help message and exit -d, --debug    run all scheme commands in debug mode -k, --keep     do not delete compiled file
+      -h, --help     show this help message and exit -n, --nosub    don't factor out subproblems
+      -v, --verbose  display all executed commands
+      -o, --nostate  don't merge based on the full computation state -k, --keep     do not delete compiled file
+      -l, --limit    restrict graph size
-      -t, --time     record the time it takes for the compiled file to run -v, --verbose  display all executed commands
+      -t, --time     record the time it takes for the compiled file to run -d, --debug    run all scheme commands in debug mode
-      -l, --linear   don't factor out subproblems